jjcosgrove/vue-methodly/README.md

       // the name of your custom method
       name: 'myCustomMethod',

-      // the hook before which to execute
+      // the native hook on which to execute
       hook: 'mounted'
     },
     ...